Vibe Check – Why skip links are needed

 That’s when I truly understood the importance of skip links.
 A simple, well-placed 'Skip to Main Content' link could have saved me—and countless others—so much unnecessary effort.
 Let’s break down how to implement them effectively.

-Elevate the Vibe – Best Practices for Skip Links
+Elevate the vibe – Best practices for skip links

-• It should precede the navigation menu to give people the option to skip before encountering any repeated elements.
+The skip link should be the first focusable element on the page.
+It should precede the navigation menu to give people the option to skip before encountering any repeated elements.
+The link should move focus directly to the main content, not just visually but programmatically.

 Example: